 Taking a second look at your footer is well worth your time, energy and effort.
 After all, your footer provides a wealth of important information to your user, from who you are to where you are, from what your website is about to how to navigate it.
 Including the right mix of information, graphic elements and functionality will ensure your footer is a usable tool.

 To get the best out of your website, every element should work with you to the same end – even the humble footer!
-To ensure you have the right mix of content, aesthetics and structure in your website footer design, simply click here to arrange a chat with the team at Pixel Fish.
+To ensure you have the right mix of content, aesthetics and structure in your website footer design, simply click here to contact us to arrange a chat with the team at Pixel Fish.

 Whether it’s an element of your site – such as the footer – or the overall web design you’re after, the team at Pixel Fish would love to discuss your project with you.